-The Centre for Russian and East European Studies (CREES) is a multi-disciplinary area-studies centre with a strong orientation towards the social sciences and history.
-It is a constituent department of the School of Government and Society within the College of Social Science.
+The Centre for Russian, European and Eurasian Studies (CREES) is a multi-disciplinary area-studies centre with a strong orientation towards the social sciences and history.
+CREES is a part of the Department of Political Science and International Studies within the School of Government and Society.

 What type of degree are you interested in?